-- Guidance on the effective use of in-class polling
+- Guidance on the effective use of classroom response systems (CRS)

-- Good journal articles about the use of in-class polling
+- Good journal articles about the use of CRS

-- Does the use of in-class polling have any impact on attainment?
+- Does the use of CRS have any impact on attainment?

-If you have any questions about the use of in-class polling, please contact Adam Warren, Teaching Fellow in Technology Enhanced Learning, CLIPP
+If you have any questions about the use of CRS, please contact Adam Warren, Teaching Fellow in Technology Enhanced Learning, CLIPP

 Note: many resources and research papers talk about ‘clickers’, the handheld voting devices used by systems such as Turning Point.
 Most systems now only support voting using students’ phones, tablets or laptops – known as BYOD ‘Bring Your Own Device’.